Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Theoretical Analysis

 for a constant $C$ depending on the reward range and prior.
 For each of the $M$ change points in the adversarial distribution, a new stationary segment with a different optimal policy may emerge.
 Provided each segment is sufficiently long, DTS will adapt its sampling distribution by concentrating its posterior on the new $k^*$ in each segment.
 Let $\Delta_s = \min_{j \neq k_s^*} (\mu_{k_s^*} - \mu_j)$ be the minimum reward gap in the segment where it is considered stationary, the regret is bounded by $O \left( \frac{K}{\Delta_*^2} \log T \right)$ and the total regret over all segment satisfies:

-Hence we can conclude that the policy with the minimal value distribution shift yields the highest proxy reward $r^{(t)}_k$ and the DTS posterior concentrates on the arms with the highest mean , which follows the following results.
+Hence we can conclude that the policy with the minimal value distribution shift yields the highest proxy reward $r^{(t)}_k$ and the DTS posterior concentrates on the arms with the highest mean, which follows the following results.

-\end{IEEEproof} \begin{remarknn}[Adaptation to Unseen Adversarial Attacks] Theorem~1 implies that the DTS mechanism enables robust policy adaptation even in the presence of previously unseen or out-of-distribution (OOD) adversarial perturbations.
-Although the policy ensemble $\mathcal{P} = \{ \pi_{\alpha_1}, \dots, \pi_{\alpha_K} \}$ is trained only on a discrete set of known adversarial intensities $\{ \alpha_k \}$, DTS does not require explicit knowledge of the true test-time perturbation $\epsilon_t \notin \{ \alpha_1, \dots, \alpha_K \}$.
+\end{IEEEproof} \begin{remarknn}[Adaptation to Unseen Adversarial Attacks] Theorem \ref{th:1} implies that the DTS mechanism enables robust policy adaptation even in the presence of previously unseen or out-of-distribution (OOD) adversarial perturbations.
+Although the policy ensemble $\mathcal{P} = \{ \pi_{\alpha_1}, \dots, \pi_{\alpha_K} \}$ is trained only on a discrete set of known self-induced adversarial intensities $\{ \alpha_k \}$, DTS does not require explicit knowledge of the true test-time perturbation $\epsilon_t \notin \{ \alpha_1, \dots, \alpha_K \}$.
 Instead, DTS relies on online estimates of the value distribution shift $d_k^{(t)}$ as a proxy for robustness.
 As long as one policy in $\mathcal{P}$ exhibits relatively low Wasserstein shift under the unseen attack (i.e., approximates the behavior needed to withstand $\epsilon_t$), its reward proxy $r_k^{(t)} = d_{\min}^{(t)} / d_k^{(t)}$ will dominate over time.
 Due to posterior concentration, DTS will asymptotically prefer this policy, allowing the agent to adapt dynamically to new adversarial conditions without retraining.
-This property ensures that the agent is not merely robust, but \textit{adaptive} to distributional shifts caused by novel adversarial strategies. \end{remarknn} As per Theorem \ref{th:1}, DTS enables online selection of the policy that minimizes the distributional shift of the value function under unknown, time-varying, and even unseen adversarial attacks.
+This property ensures that the agent is not merely robust, but \textit{adaptive} to distributional shifts caused by novel adversarial strategies. \end{remarknn} \begin{remarknn} The theoretical analysis in this work is grounded on several key assumptions, notably the Lipschitz continuity of the reward function under the value distribution shifts, and slowly-varying nature of self-induced adversarial perturbations to obtain the DTS policy.
+These assumptions, which are standard in the literature for achieving robustness \cite{song2023lipsnet} , support in obtaining piecewise stationary DTS policy and also analyzing regret during test-time attacks.
+These assumptions are valid as they are based on slow reward change due adversarial observations which are self-induced.
+The assumptions are used merely to learn the adaptation, so it can deal with persistent spoofing threats which are OOD in nature. \end{remarknn} As per Theorem \ref{th:1}, DTS enables online selection of the policy that minimizes the distributional shift of the value function under unknown, time-varying, and even unseen adversarial attacks.
 Now we link the analysis, to how it makes the overall system antifragile.